-Restrictions: Including: -Program: Doctor of Nursing Practice-PB, Doctor of Nursing Practice-PM outcomes.
+This course focuses on the application and use of multiple research methods to improve clinical practice outcomes.
 The course will look beyond the traditional research methods to use action research, community-based research, and translational research methods.
 Research supports such as power analysis, data management, measurement strategies, epidemiologic designs, and designs that assess change and multiple comparisons will be considered.
 The emphasis is on the application of research strategies for clinical practice while encouraging flexibility in conceptualizing a study using different methods.
 The applicability of action research and evaluation to the change process and to continuous improvement within various venues will be explored.
 The iterative, participative, and emergent nature of the generation of new knowledge and practice innovations will be discussed.